Harlequin: Dramatic function

 Various troupes and actors would alter his behaviour to suit style, personal preferences, or even the particular scenario being performed.
 He is typically cast as the servant of an innamorato or vecchio much to the detriment of the plans of his master.
-Arleqin often had a love interest in the person of Columbine, or in older plays any of the soubrette roles, and his lust for her was only superseded by his desire for food and fear of his master.
+Harleqin often had a love interest in the person of Columbine, or in older plays any of the soubrette roles, and his lust for her was only superseded by his desire for food and fear of his master.
 Occasionally, Harlequin would pursue the innamorata, although rarely with success, as in the Recueil Fossard of the 16th century where he is shown trying to woo Donna Lucia for himself by masquerading as a foreign nobleman.
 He also is known to try to win any given lady for himself if he chances upon anyone else trying to woo her, by interrupting or ridiculing the new competitor.
 His sexual appetite is essentially immediate, and can be applied to any passing woman.

 Between the 16th and 17th centuries Harlequin gained some function as a politically aware character.
 In the Comédie-Italienne Harlequin would parody French tragedies as well as comment on current events.